khakimjanovich/go/README.md

-# Return and handle error
+# Return a random greeting